RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    :local:

 This section has several examples of submission scripts for the most common applications.
-You will have to tailor the :tt:`SBATCH` options for your requirements (i.e., partition, cores/memory, GPU, etc.).
+You will have to edit the :tt:`SBATCH` options with your requirements (i.e., partition, cores/memory, GPU, etc.).

-Information about requesting resources for the jobs such as memory, local scratch, time, etc are explained in :ref:`request resources`.
+Information about requesting memory, local scratch, time, nodes  resources for the jobs are explained in :ref:`request resources`.

 .. _using aliases: